ashestosea/lipu-tenpo/README.md

 ## Configuration

-tokey uses [TOML](https://toml.io/en/) for configuration
+lipu-tenpo uses [TOML](https://toml.io/en/) for configuration

 ```
 virtual_midnight = [0-23] (default = 2)
 ```

 Any entries logged before this hour will belong to the previous day. (e.g. `01:30 PROJ: reticulating splines` would belong to the previous day but `02:00 PROJ: writing treatise on "kepeken e"` wouldn't.)
-This allows you to track your time how you expect rather than have an awkward switch over at midnight.
+This allows you to track your time based on your time awake rather than strictly by the clock.

 ## Installation